-Questions for reflection: Does it ever happen that you wish you could relax, slow down and do nothing?
+According to your answers, you seem to be gifted with an intuition that something is not quite right.
+Do you ever wish you could relax more, slow down and do nothing?
 Does your body, your mind or perhaps your soul call for less stress, or even a break?
-What message might be there for you, waiting to be heard?
+What message may be there for you, waiting to be heard and acted upon?

-Since we are looking at these aspects from the perspective of a sustainability mindset, let's pause and think about what behaviors might be most effective as well as much needed.
+Because we are looking at these aspects from the perspective of a sustainability mindset, let's pause and think about what behaviors might be most effective as well as much needed.

 While there is a call for urgent action about climate change and the related social and environmental problems, many modern sustainability challenges are actually the result of overlooked potential impacts.
 For decades, well-intended decisions were largely made by quickly identifying the best option.

 But today we are understanding better that problems are complex, that solutions impact a multiplicity of future stakeholders, and that there are always consequences.
-Of course, it is not possible to anticipate all scenarios, but pausing and checking assumptions as you do it can be very useful to avoid future problems.
+Of course, it is not possible to anticipate all scenarios, but pausing and checking assumptions can be very useful to avoid future problems.